danilo-ambrosio/bookstore/worklog.md

 By knowing that, I can also estimate the effort for each use case/user story.
 These bullets become fine-grained tasks that provides a more accurate personal progress indicator.
 Self time management gives peace of mind about not being delayed and is easier to do when the time box for each amount of work to be completed is short.
-The smaller sub tasks are, the better to have an accurate progress indicator.
+The smaller sub-tasks are, the better to have an accurate progress indicator.

 ### 2: Initial setup